BCDevOps/openshift-wiki/docs/EDB/ServiceDefinition.md

 Teams with RDBA support should contact them first, in the event of an issue with the operator.
 Hours of availability for RDBA depend on your team's SLA with them.

-If something goes wrong with the operator that requires the platform team's intervention, platform support is available during business hours.
+If something goes wrong with the operator that requires the Platform Services Team's intervention, platform support is available during business hours.

 ## How do I get help? (help and self service)